thorntale/data-axolotl/README.md

     - For example:
         - Let's say that historically, row count increases by an average of 200 per run, with a standard deviation of 10.
         - This run, row count increased by 205.
-        - That would be `Δ=0.5z`, a totally normal event.
+        - That would be `Δ=0.5z`, a statistically common event.
-    - Note that this is looking at historical changes, not historical values, effectively monitoring the derivative of the metric.
+    - Note that this is looking at historical _changes_, not historical values, effectively monitoring the derivative of the metric.
 - **Percentage Changed `(+5%)`**  How much this value changed relative to the previous value. `(current - previous) / previous`.
 Used when there isn't enough data to get a statistical change value.

 # Reading Metrics